jacobISU/ASCII-Pokemon/README.md

 # ASSIGNMENT 1.10

-This program was created to implement Pokemon Battles with Trainers and Wild Pokemon.
-Also, Items are introduced which can be used from the PC's bag in/out of battle.
-Lastly, Both PokeMarts and PokeCenters are fully functional.
+This program was created to implement Pokémon battles with Trainers and Wild Pokémon.
+It also introduces items that can be used from the PC's bag in and out of battle.
+Additionally, both Poké Marts and Poké Centers are fully functional.

 ## PLAYER INVENTORY AND ITEMS

-`B` - will open the player's bag revealing a random amount of Potions, Pokeballs, and Revives.(8-ish each)
+- **`B`**: Opens the player's bag, revealing a random amount of Potions, Poké Balls, and Revives (approximately 8 each).
-      - 1 Potion will open a window showing all player's pokemon.
-          Select the number to heal that Pokemon.
-Full-health wont use a potion.
+  - **1**: Potion will open a window showing all of the player's Pokémon.
+Select the number to heal that Pokémon.
+Full-health Pokémon won’t use a Potion.
-      - 2 Only available during wild Pokemon battles.
-Otherwise, displays message.
+  - **2**: Available only during Wild Pokémon battles.
+Otherwise, it displays a message.
-      - 3 Revives will open a seperate window showing all player's pokemon.
-          Select respective number to revive that Pokemon.
-Non-KO'd Pokemon wont use revive.
+  - **3**: Revives will open a separate window showing all of the player's Pokémon.
+Select the number to revive that Pokémon.
+Non-KO'd Pokémon won’t use a Revive.

-        > NOTE:   Pressing the number of a Pokemon that doesnt exist will cause a SegFault here.
+  > **NOTE**: Pressing the number of a Pokémon that doesn’t exist will cause a segmentation fault.

-`P` - I added a Pokemon button that shows all the player's pokemon's name, HP, and Knockout status.
+- **`P`**: Shows all the player's Pokémon names, HP, and Knockout status.

 ## BATTLING WILD POKEMON

-The chance to encounter a pokemon in tall grass is 15%.
-The battle interface still shows a lot of the wild pokemon's stats.
+The chance to encounter a Pokémon in tall grass is 15%.
+The battle interface displays many of the Wild Pokémon’s stats.

-Player Interface:
-    - `1` - Fight
+**Player Interface:**
-          Opens a move list revealing 2 moves from the player's current pokemon.
+- **`1` - Fight**: Opens a move list revealing 2 moves from the player's current Pokémon.
 Upon selecting one, it will activate that move.
-          A Fight box will appear revealing the turn order, damage, and if any pokemon were KO'd.
-          If the player's selected pokemon is KO'd, it will not attack.
-Must Switch if able.
+A Fight box will appear showing the turn order, damage, and any KO'd Pokémon.
+If the player's selected Pokémon is KO'd, it will not attack.
+Must switch if able.

-    - `2` - Bag
-          Same as pressing 'B' except using a pokeball will capture the Wild Pokemon.
-          If player already has 6 pokemon, the wild pokemon will flee upon using the pokeball.
+- **`2` - Bag**: Functions like pressing `B`, but using a Poké Ball will attempt to capture the Wild Pokémon.
+If the player already has 6 Pokémon, the Wild Pokémon will flee when a Poké Ball is used.

-    - `3` - Run
-          50% chance to escape the wild pokemon battle.
-          Failing to escape forfeits your move and the wild pokemon gets a free attack.
+- **`3` - Run**: 50% chance to escape the Wild Pokémon battle.
+Failing to escape forfeits your move, and the Wild Pokémon gets a free attack.

-    - `4` - Pokemon
-          Opens a pokemon list.
-Pressing the respective number will switch out your current pokemon.
+- **`4` - Pokémon**: Opens a Pokémon list.
+Pressing the respective number will switch out your current Pokémon, forfeiting a turn and allowing the Wild Pokémon a free attack.
-          Doing so forfeits a turn, the wild pokemon will get to attack for free.

-Battle ends if the player successfully runs, the wild pokemon is caught, flees, or is knocked out.
+**Battle Ends**: If the player successfully runs, the Wild Pokémon is caught, flees, or is knocked out.

 ## BATTLING ENEMY TRAINERS

-Similiar to the Wild pokemon battles except you can't run and you can't use pokeballs.
-All enemy trainers can spawn with 0-2 potions/revives.
-The enemy has the first turn and uses any items if needed along with selecting an move.
-Then you go and use any items if needed, also selecting a move.
-Based on the priority/speed/random selection, a pokemon will go first.
-If the other is not KO'd, then the other will go.
-The battle only ends when either all of the Player's pokemon or the Enemy Trainer's pokemon are all KO'd.
+Similar to Wild Pokémon battles, but you can't run or use Poké Balls.
+Enemy Trainers can have 0-2 Potions/Revives.
+The enemy goes first, using items if needed and selecting a move.
+The player then uses any items if needed and selects a move.
+Based on priority, speed, and random selection, Pokémon will take turns.
+The battle ends when all of the Player’s or the Enemy Trainer’s Pokémon are KO'd.

 ## OTHER STUFF

-- PokeMarts restock all of player's inventory items back to their base value.
+- Poké Marts restock all of the player's inventory items back to their base values.
-- PokeCenters heal all pokemon back to full health and remove Knocked Out status.
+- Poké Centers heal all Pokémon to full health and remove KO status.
-- During a battle, pokemon will do 0 damage if they miss or a turn is forfeited.
+- During a battle, Pokémon deal 0 damage if they miss or if a turn is forfeited.
+Critical hits are possible.
-- Pokemon can also crit.
-- If all of the Player's pokemon are KO'd, Enemy trainers will still follow but no battles will happen.
+- If all of the Player’s Pokémon are KO'd, Enemy Trainers will still follow, but no battles will occur.

-> NOTE: The windows in the fight sequence aren't perfect so an additional key press is sometimes needed.
-      For 'any key' I use 5 on the numpad but any will work.
+> **NOTE**: The windows in the fight sequence aren’t perfect, so an additional key press may be needed.
+For 'any key', use `5` on the numpad, but any key will work.

-> NOTE: Best way to experience this is to catch as many pokemon in tall grass as you can before a rival
+> **NOTE**: To get the best experience, catch as many Pokémon as possible in tall grass before encountering a rival or hiker.
+Otherwise, you may use many Potions to survive battles if they have numerous Pokémon.
-      or hiker gets to you.
-Otherwise you'll use a lot of potions just to survive the battle if they have a lot of pokemon.

 ## END